payola/Payola/README.md

 ---
 ### <a name="sharing"></a>Sharing

 Now that you know how to create a group, let's share a data source.
 In the toolbar, click on the `My Data Sources` button and select `View All`.
 This lists all your data sources.
-You can use the `Edit` button to edit the data source, the `Public` button to toggle whether the data source is private (then only you and people you share it to can use it), or public - anyone can use it, even people who are not logged in.
+You can use the `Edit` button to edit the data source, the `Private`/`Public` button to toggle whether the data source is private (only you and people you share it to can use it), or public - anyone can use it, even people who are not logged in.

 Then there's the `Share` button.
 When you click on it, a menu pops up, allowing you to share the data source either to users or groups.
-When you select the `To Users` menu item, a new modal shows with a text field which will suggest users as you type just like when you were adding members to a group.
+When you select the `To Users` menu item, a dialog is shown with a text field which will suggest users as you type just like when you were adding members to a group.

-The other option is to share the data source to groups - again a modal will appear, letting you select multiple groups using the suggestion box.
+The other option is to share the data source to groups - again a dialog will appear, letting you select multiple groups using the suggestion box.
 Add groups you want and hit the `Share` button.
 All users within the selected groups will be now able to use this data source.

-If you no longer want to share a resource with a group or a user, follow the same steps as if you wanted to share it with someone - the modal which appears will contain the users or groups whom you've shared the resource to previously.
+If you no longer want to share a resource with a group or a user, follow the same steps as if you wanted to share it with someone - the dialog which appears will contain the users or groups whom you've shared the resource to previously.
 Press the `Share` button.
 The list of users and groups allowed to access the resource will be updated accordingly.

 ---
 ### Private Data Storage

 While listing data sources, you might have noticed a data source called `Private Storage of ...` - when you sign up, a new private data storage is created in your Virtuoso instance.
 You can add your own data to this storage.
-Of course, you can share this data storage as well.
+Of course, you can share this data source as well.

 ##### Adding data to data storage

 To add data to your private data storage, use toolbar's `Private RDF Storage` button and select `Upload Data`.

-Here you are presented with two options: to upload a RDF/XML or TTL file, or load the RDF/XML from a URL.
+Here you are presented with two options: to upload an RDF/XML or TTL file, or load the RDF/XML from a URL.
 Retrieving a graph in a TTL format from a URL isn't currently supported.

 ---
 ### Analyses

 Creating a new analysis is similar to creating any other resource - in the toolbar, select `Create New` from `My Analyses` button's menu.
-You will be prompted to enter a name - enter the analysis name - you can change it later on.
+You will be prompted to enter a name - enter the analysis' name - you can change it later on.

 You will be presented with a blank page with a control box in the top-left corner.
 Start by filling in the analysis description.

 First, you'll need a data source to start with.
-You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which will let you add a data fetcher - generally an anonymous data source.
-This can be useful if you decide to use a data source that you don't want to save right ahead (e.g. you know you'll use it just once).
+You can do so either using the `Add data source` button which will offer you available data sources, or `Add plugin` which will let you add a data fetcher - an anonymous data source.
+This can be useful if you decide to use a data source that you don't want to save right away (e.g. you know you'll use it just once).

 Now that you've added a data source, you need to do something with the data.
 Click on the `Add Connection` button on your data source box.
-Payola comes with 6 installed plugins, which will be described one by one below.
+Payola comes with 6 pre-installed plugins, which will be described one by one below.
 Of course, you can add your own plugin (see [section Plugins](#plugins)).
-Plugins are ordered in a row (though more branches can be created, see below) - a plugin will always get the result of its previous one and work with it.
+Plugins are ordered in a row (though more branches can be created, see below) - a plugin  always gets the result of the previous one as its input.

 ##### Typed